universal-ctags/ctags/docs/optlib.rst

 			   ^
 			   0,1  (end)

-	"def" at the group 1 is captured as a tag in the both languages.
-At the next iteration, the positions where the pattern matching is applied to are not the same in the language.
+	"def" at the group 1 is captured as a tag in both languages.
+At the next iteration, the positions where the pattern matching is applied to are not the same in the languages.

 	*foo.ctags*
 	::